seasox/gdb-flip/README.md

 # GDB-Flip

-This is a simple tool to programatically cause bitflips in a target binary.
+This is a simple tool to programmatically cause bitflips in a target binary.

 ## Setup